shitcodebykaushik/linux_tut/GCP/Gcp.md

  - With the SQL query you can easily analyzing large data sets .
  - Ingested means the process of importing,collection or bringing data from theh various source into a system for processing,storage,analysis .
  -
+- These are the queries used to solve the module one .
  ```sql
  #standardSQL
 SELECT